 Start in your template dashboard and click the three dots next to your template’s name to open up the right-hand menu.

-If the tag does not already exist in your organization, then type out the full tag name and hit “Enter” on your keyboard, to add it to the template and your template dashboard.
+If the tag does not already exist in your organization, then type out its full name and hit “Enter” on your keyboard.
+This will add it to the template and your template dashboard.

 Refresh your home screen to see the updated count of templates that have that tag in the left side of your template dashboard, as shown below.